 The Rock throws Austin into McMahon and then hits rock bottom.
 McMahon puts Rock’s arm on top of Austin, but that only gets a count of two.
 He then gets the title belt and bring it in the ring, but hits The Rock by accident when Austin dodges.
 McMahon starts a count but stops at two and flips off Austin.
 Vince grabs Shane, and he hits Shane with the smoking skull belt.
 Earl Hebner comes in, Austin hits The Rock with a stunner, covers him for a count of three.

 Winner: AND STILL WWF (E) champion Stone Cold Steve Austin

-After the match, Austin’s smoking skull belt is in the hands of Vince, who tosses it back into the ring to the champion.
+After the match, Austin’s smoking skull belt is in Vince’s hands, who tosses it back into the ring to the champion.
 Austin is celebrating in the ring.

-As WWE Backlash 1999 comes to a close, we then see the backstage area with Stephanie in the limousine.
-The Ministry arrive but the police send off Stephanie in the limo.
+As WWE Backlash 1999 comes to a close, we then see Stephanie’s backstage area in the limousine.
+The Ministry arrives, but the police send off Stephanie in the limo.
 She calls out to the driver and says to wait for her dad.
-As the mirror lowers it reveals The Undertaker who asks ‘Where to, Stephanie?’, followed by a cackle and a scream from Stephanie.
-Vince has no idea as he is still in the arena.
+As the mirror lowers, it reveals The Undertaker, who asks ‘Where to, Stephanie?’, followed by a cackle and a scream from Stephanie.
+Vince has no idea, as he is still in the arena.
 Austin is taking beers from all different angles while the commentators are screaming for someone to tell Vince.

 This brings our review of WWE Backlash 1999 to an end.